Saul12344/mineria-de-datos/README.md

 We can see a few similarities between the two graphs, and also i can concluded, that the less data we have, the better results we will have (using this model).
 Also i can say, that stadistic is very useful in this kind of field of data, because we can get a lot of useful information, using this kind of algorithms.
 This analysis will make us able to determine which decisions to take or which not.

 ## Saul Higuera:
+This time I have to learn about naivebayes, is a simple probabilistic classifier with a strong assumption of independence.
+It often provides better classification accuracy on real-time datasets than any other classifier.
+It also requires a small amount of training data.
+The Naïve-Bayes classifier learns from the training data and then predicts the class of the test instance with the largest posterior probability.
+It seems to me a fairly accurate classifier.

 ## Video link (Youtube):